Visit a charming town on Whidbey Island in Washington State.

 Kids are welcome here, with a small play area with toys and games.
 There's also a gift shop.

-Visit the tiny South Whidbey Historical Museum (314 Second Street), housed inside an old logger bunkhouse.
+Visit the tiny South Whidbey Historical Museum (314 Second Street), housed inside an old logger bunkhouse (check hours).
 Learn about Whidbey Island's early beginnings as a hub for the logging and fishing industries.

 8. Stay in a luxurious Langley lodge.